CNAG-Biomedical-Informatics/convert-pheno/docs-site/docs/download-and-installation.md

 ## Containerized

-Use this path when you want a reproducible environment with the dependencies preinstalled, especially for API usage.
+Use this path when you want the Workbench or a reproducible environment with the dependencies preinstalled.

 Detailed instructions: